2012 United States presidential election in Mississippi

 The 2012 United States presidential election in Mississippi took place on November 6, 2012, as part of the 2012 general election in which all 50 states plus the District of Columbia participated.
 Mississippi voters chose six electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Romney and Ryan won Mississippi with 55.29% of the popular vote to Obama and Biden's 43.79%, thus winning the state's six electoral votes by an 11.50% margin.
 Mississippi was one of just six states where Obama improved on his 2008 performance.
 According to exit polls, the black vote share in Mississippi increased from 33% in 2008 to 36% in 2012, likely explaining Obama's gains.
+Mitt Romney's 47% gaffe also likely contributed to his worse performance.

 This was the strongest showing for a Democratic presidential candidate in Mississippi since native Southerner Bill Clinton's 44.08% in 1996.
 Obama carried Warren County, becoming the first Democrat to do so since John F. Kennedy in 1960.
 He also managed to flip Benton County and improved his margins in Democratic counties throughout the state.
-As of the 2020 presidential election, this was the last time a Democratic presidential candidate has carried Benton, Chickasaw, and Panola counties.
-This is also the last time that Mississippi has voted to the left of Texas.
+As of the 2024 presidential election, this was the last time a Democratic presidential candidate has carried Benton, Chickasaw, and Panola counties.
 Obama's 562,949 votes is the highest total received by a Democratic presidential candidate in the state's history.

-Primaries
+Primary elections

-Democratic
+Democratic primary

 Incumbent President Obama ran unopposed in the Mississippi primary and therefore received 100% of the vote.

-Republican
+Republican primary

 The Republican primary took place on March 13, 2012, the same day as the Alabama Republican primary and the Hawaii Republican caucuses.
 After the open election, 37 bound delegates and three unbound delegates will go to the Republican National Convention.